opencv/opencv/modules/gpu/doc/matrix_reductions.rst

     :param dtype: When it is negative, the destination vector will have the same type as the source matrix.
 Otherwise, its type will be  ``CV_MAKE_TYPE(CV_MAT_DEPTH(dtype), mtx.channels())`` .

-The function ``reduce`` reduces the matrix to a vector by treating the matrix rows/columns as a set of 1D vectors and performing the specified operation on the vectors until a single row/column is obtained.
+The function ``reduce`` reduces the matrix to a vector by treating the matrix rows/columns as a set of 1D vectors and performing the specified operation on the vectors until a single column/row is obtained.
+However, the result is always stored as a row vector.
 For example, the function can be used to compute horizontal and vertical projections of a raster image.
 In case of ``CV_REDUCE_SUM`` and ``CV_REDUCE_AVG`` , the output may have a larger element bit-depth to preserve accuracy.
 And multi-channel arrays are also supported in these two reduction modes.

 .. seealso:: :ocv:func:`reduce`